Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/arnold-standard-surface-shader.md

 # Arnold Standard Surface shader

 The Arnold Standard Surface shader replicates the Arnold Standard Surface shader available in Autodesk® 3DsMax and Autodesk® Maya for the High Definition Render Pipeline (HDRP).
 When Unity imports an FBX that includes a material using Autodesk's Arnold Standard Surface shader, it applies HDRP's Arnold Standard Surface shader to the material.
 The material properties and texture inputs are identical between the Unity and Autodesk versions of this shader.
 The materials themselves also look and respond to light similarly.

-Note that there are slight differences between what you see in Autodesk® Maya or Autodesk® 3DsMax and what you see in HDRP and HDRP does not support some material features.
+**Note**: There are slight differences between what you see in Autodesk® Maya or Autodesk® 3DsMax and what you see in HDRP and HDRP doesn't support some material features.

 ![](Images/arnold-standard-surface-example-maya.png)